How to Use the Fibonacci Retracement Tool in Trading – Introduction

 Second, if the price is ranging, you need to identify areas where it is making swing highs and swing lows.
 After this, you need to drag the Fibonacci Retracement tool.
 This will result to a number of lines, which are all indicated by percentages.

 After joining these lines, you each of the Fibonacci Retracement line will become a point to watch in your trading.
-For example, in the chart above, the GBP/USD pair is in a downtrend and the price has moved to the 61.8% Fibonacci Retracement level.
+For example the GBP/USD pair is in a downtrend and the price has moved to the 61.8% Fibonacci Retracement level.
 The implication is that the next support level will be along the 50% Fibonacci Retracement level of 1.2900.
 At this level, the pair will likely find resistance as traders decide on what next.
 It could also come back to the 61.8% Fibonacci Retracement level and then continue moving lower.